Why It Works

 Make-Ahead and Storage

-In a sealed nonreactive container, tomato soup will keep up to 1 week in the refrigerator, or 6 months in the freezer.
+In a sealed nonreactive container, tomato soup will keep up to one week in the refrigerator, or six months in the freezer.

 |Nutrition Facts (per serving)|

 |Amount per serving|